-Alzheimer’s disease is a type of dementia, where an ongoing decline of brain function affects the sufferer’s memory, thinking skills, ability to care for themselves and other mental abilities.
+Alzheimer’s disease is a type of dementia where an ongoing decline of brain function affects the sufferer’s memory, thinking skills, ability to care for themselves, and other mental abilities.
 Mood swings and difficulty processing language are other symptoms.
-Age and genetics are the biggest risk factors in the development of Alzheimer’s, but depression, hypertension and head injuries are also contributing factors.
+Age and genetics are the most significant risk factors in developing Alzheimer’s, but depression, hypertension, and head injuries are also contributing factors.

 Potential Efficacy / Quality of Evidence (Low, Average, High) of Medical Marijuana for Alzheimer’s Disease

-THC could be particularly useful for removing beta-amyloid, the plaque-causing protein.
+- THC could be beneficial for removing beta-amyloid, the plaque-causing protein.

-CBD: THC 20:1; CBD:THC 1:1; THC may be helpful for dementia, although care must be taken with regards to dosage of THC.
+- CBD: THC 20:1; CBD:THC 1:1; THC may be helpful for dementia, although care must be taken with regards to the dosage of THC.